root-project/root/math/minuit2/DEVELOP.md

 ## Maintenence

-All CMake files are stored in the `standalone` directory.
 If new files are needed by Minuit2 due to additions to [ROOT], they should be added to the source files lists in `src/Math/CMakeLists.txt` and `src/Minuit2/CMakeLists.txt` (depending on if it's a new Math or Minuit2 requirement).

 [ROOT]: https://root.cern.ch